 For the preservative free and LUMIFY groups, the drops were defined by participants as “comfortable” by 50% and 51.1% of the group respectively, “refreshing” by 20.2% and 20% respectively, and “cool” by 14.4% and 11.6% respectively.2

 Study authors noted that limitations of the study included the absence of statistical inference possible for all secondary outcomes due to preplanned hierarchical analysis.
 “Although similar proportions of participants in the BTOS-PF 0.025% and LUMIFY 0.025% groups had dry eye at baseline, impact of baseline dry eye severity and lubricating drop use on redness response and/or tolerability assessments cannot be discounted,” the authors stated.
-They noted that investigating the short-term effects and longer-term outcomes, including additional assessment visits after discontinuing treatment beyond the 7 day mark, could prove to be avenues for future studies.2
+They noted that investigating the short-term effects and longer-term outcomes, including additional assessment visits after discontinuing treatment beyond the 7-day mark, could be avenues for future studies.2

 Want more insights like this?
 Subscribe to Optometry Times and get clinical pearls and practice tips delivered straight to your inbox.